Helen Rollason: Later career, illness and death

 In April 1999, the BBC announced plans to overhaul its Six O'Clock News bulletin, and that an in-depth sports preview fronted by Rollason would be included in the programme's Friday edition.
 She began presenting the slot in May, and made her last onscreen appearance on 18 June.
-Rollason was awarded an MBE in the 1999 Birthday Honours for her services to broadcasting and charities, and in July 1999 attended a ceremony at Buckingham Palace to be presented with the honour by the Queen.
+Rollason was appointed an MBE in the 1999 Birthday Honours for her services to broadcasting and charities, and in July 1999 attended a ceremony at Buckingham Palace to be presented with the honour by the Queen.
 Speaking about the occasion, Rollason said, "I cried when I received the news.
 I don't feel I deserve it but I'm very thrilled that so many women are coming through in sport broadcasting now."
 Also in July, she received an honorary degree from the University of Brighton, which was presented to her at her home after she became too ill to attend the ceremony.
 Shortly before that she was honoured with an award for courage at the 1999 Pride of Britain Awards.

 Rollason became involved in charity work, raising £5 million for a cancer wing at North Middlesex Hospital, which was named in her honour.
 She died on 9 August 1999 at the age of 43, in Brentwood, Essex.
 On 17 August, a service of thanksgiving was held for Rollason at a church near her home, and attended by friends and colleagues.
 Later that month, the BBC aired Helen Rollason: The Bravest Fight, a 30-minute documentary presented by Peter Sissons in which friends and colleagues paid tribute to her.
 Her autobiography, Life's Too Short, was published posthumously in 2000.